Kevin-Kwan/fixed_pytorch_mpiigaze_demo/README.md

 Tested on Windows 10.
 To run this after cloning, simply run `python setup.py install`.
+Make sure cMake is installed.
 Then follow the "Run Demo" instructions and pass in the correct parameters.

 Original Repo: https://github.com/hysts/pytorch_mpiigaze_demo